 Pork cube steaks answer the call of "What's for dinner?" when you haven't got much time and have to keep your grocery budget in mind.
 The steaks are made from relatively inexpensive cuts of pork.
-However, pork cube steaks don't require long, slow cooking because they are mechanically tenderized.
+However, pork cube steaks don't require long, slow cooking in the oven because they are mechanically tenderized.
 Baking the pork cube steaks is less messy than pan frying but it takes a bit longer.

 Take a few minutes to get the basics in place for trouble-free baked pork cube steak.
 Season the pork steaks with salt and pepper on both sides.
 Preheat the oven to 350 degrees Fahrenheit.
 Spray the roasting pan with cooking oil to prevent sticking.
 Bake for about 30 minutes.
 Pork cube steaks are thin, so it's difficult to insert a meat thermometer into the meat to make sure it's done.
 If the pork cube steak is thick enough and the thermometer is thin enough, insert one sideways into the steak.
 It should read 165 F. If that's not possible, cut the steak.
 The juices should run clear or golden brown not pink or red.